kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 | :--: |
 | Fig. 6 Istio Proxy Resource Consumption |

-On Kubernetes CoreDNS service side nothing important to mention here, screenshots below shown an overview.
+Fig. 7 show an overview on Kubernetes CoreDNS service, nothing noticeable observed.

-DNS request per second increase during test execution from 2 packet/sec. to 3.5 packet/sec. also DNS lookups increased.
+DNS request per second increase during the test execution time from 2 packet/sec. to 3.5 packet/sec. and DNS lookups increased as well.

-DNS Cache overview show cache hits are increased which indicate DNS records request results are mostly coming from cache.
+Fig. 8 show an overview on the cache, cache hits are increased which indicate DNS records request results are mostly coming from cache.

 | ![Kubernetes CoreDNS Overview](../assets/istio-1per-coredns-overview.jpg) |
 | :--: |